ROBROICH/SAP_AND_AZURE_TEAMS_DEMO/README.md

 ![OUTLOOK365](https://github.com/ROBROICH/SAP_AND_AZURE_TEAMS_DEMO/blob/master/Outlook365.png)

 # Summary:
 The intention of the tutorial was to demonstrate the easy integration of SAP data with Microsoft Teams or Outlook365.
-The Logic App and the dataflow is implemented in and graphical and therefore in a highly maintainable and reproducible fashion.
+The Logic App and the dataflow is implemented in a graphical and therefore in a highly maintainable and reproducible fashion.
 Finally, no deep programming skills were required to implement this scenario.
 Next to the public SAP E5 demo-system, the [SAP API Business Hub](https://api.sap.com/) and [Microsoft Graph](https://developer.microsoft.com/en-us/graph/graph-explorer) provide countless options to integrate the Intelligent Cloud and the Intelligent Enterprise.